Tiamz01/Predicting-Credit-Card-Approvals/README.md

 ## Conclusion

-The notebook provides a simple machine learning workflow for a classification problem.
-The final model demonstrates excellent predictive power.
-Further improvements can focus on trying different algorithms like Random Forest, obtaining more data, and adding additional predictive features.
+The analysis provides a simple machine-learning workflow for a classification problem.
+The final model demonstrates excellent predictive power